Having trouble getting your email marketing campaign off the ground?

 An email nurture campaign is a series of emails that are sent over time to your nurtured leads.

 A nurtured lead (aka buyer personas) is someone who has made an initial purchase but may be hesitant to make another one right away – or they may not have the budget to do so at the moment.

-The purpose of an email nurture campaign is to build trust and keep in touch with leads.
+Email marketing agencies use an email nurture campaign is to build trust and keep in touch with leads.

-Why Nurture Campaigns are Important
+Why Nurture Campaigns Are Important?

 It’s crucial to continue building your relationship with your customers and this is how email nurture campaigns can help.